- LIP2014 flyer and posters

 There are 3 categories for the registration fees (in Euros, all taxes included, and depending on whether it is an early or a late registration):

-- Student (Master, Ph.D)..... .: 400/450
+- Student (Master, Ph.D).........: 400/450

-- Academic/industry.............: 600/650
+- Academic & industry.............: 600/650

-- Accompanying person(1).....: 75/75
+- Accompanying person(1)........: 75/75

-(1) Gala dinner and excursion
+(1) Gala and cocktail dinner, excursion and guided tour.

 One important objective of this conference series is the development of the relations between the academic, the industrial and business communities.
 Thus, three packages are offered to companies willing to sponsor this conference or, to exhibit their products and services (instrumentation, scientific publishing, etc.) during the conference.